2022 NFL Schedule: Release date, international games, Super Bowl info.

 What will the schedule be like for international games?

 The NFL has already announced a handful of games in the 2022 season, including a slate of international games (more below).
 Among the games the league has announced domestically is a Monday night doubleheader Week 2, with the Titans taking on the Bills on ESPN followed by the Eagles vs. the Vikings on ABC.
+The season is also set to feature a matchup between the Cowboys and Packers Sunday afternoon of Week 10 on Fox.
 More games will be announced over the next week before the full reveal on Thursday.

 The following 5 games will take place in London, Germany, and Mexico: